eekie/docker-jenkins-slave/README.md

 ### configure login credentials or disable jenkins security

-Security is enabled by default in recent jenkins versions.
-The slave will not be able to connect unless you disable security or pass credentials from the jenkins-slave startup command (se entrypoint.sh in slave container)
+If security is enabled in your jenkins instance the slave will not be able to connect unless you disable security or pass credentials from the jenkins-slave startup command (see entrypoint.sh in slave container)

 You can try adding login credential like this: `-auth user:password` but I did not tested this myself.